cxr00/cxr/cxr/state/readme/state.md

 ### StateManager static methods

 In addition to a global reference, StateManager comes equipped with a variety of static methods to interact with your SMs.
 It also includes serialization to Qoid.
-I would highly recommend reading the documentation in `cxr.game.state`.
+I would highly recommend reading the documentation in `cxr.state.state`.
 But, for ease of access, here is a summary of what can be done:

 `all` - Get a list of every SM that currently exists